Lee Garmes

 Lee Garmes, A.S.C.
 (May 27, 1898 – August 31, 1978) was an American cinematographer.
 During his career, he worked with directors Howard Hawks, Max Ophüls, Josef von Sternberg, Alfred Hitchcock, King Vidor, Nicholas Ray and Henry Hathaway, whom he had met as a young man when the two first came to Hollywood in the silent era.
-He also co-directed two films with legendary screenwriter Ben Hecht: Angels Over Broadway and Actor's and Sin.
+He also co-directed two films with legendary screenwriter Ben Hecht: Angels Over Broadway and Actors and Sin.

 Biography and career

 Born in Peoria, Illinois, Garmes came to Hollywood in 1916.
 His first job was as an assistant in the paint department at Thomas H. Ince Studios, but he soon became a camera assistant before graduating to full-time cameraman.
 His earliest films were comedy shorts, and his career did not fully take off until the introduction of sound films.

 Garmes was married to film actress Ruth Hall from 1933 until his death in 1978.
 He is interred in the Grand View Memorial Park Cemetery in Glendale, California.